 f.
 Show and Tell

-7. Cooking in the Classroom: have a morning breakfast.
-You could try this once a month or once in a while.
-You can have a parent volunteer helping make eggs, toast, fruit etc. Remember not all children get to have breakfast at home, so they may not get to see the process of what cooking takes.
-You are also teaching them other skills while cooking and let them join in!
+7. Cooking in the Classroom: Have a morning breakfast.
+Try this once a month or once in a while.
+A parent volunteer can help make eggs, toast, fruit, etc. Remember, not all children get to have breakfast at home, so they may not get to see the process of what cooking takes.
+You are also teaching them other skills while cooking, and let them join in!

 |